qh96/indeed-job-crawler/README.md

 then run `npm install`.
 This will install some dependencies using npm.
 The Environment I use is `Node 12.18` and `npm 6.14`.

-To run the scraper, simply run `node crawler.js`, the `output.json` will be generated directly in the root/crawler directory.
+To run the scraper, simply `cd crawler`, and then run `node crawler.js`, the `output.json` will be generated directly in the root/crawler directory.